waterbearlang/waterbear/README.md

 * Autogenerate variable names
 * Full web site with tutorial and forums
-* Option blocks - generalize block creation with selection lists
 * Zoom into script view
 * Build new blocks in Workspace
-* Show all blocks (workaround for block drift bug)
+* Show all blocks (workaround for block drift bug) or autolayout
 * Larger script workspace, with scrollbars
 * Multiple script workspaces (allows one per sprite, for instance)
 * [optional] Allow contained blocks to overflow right edge of block without growing block